KorktheMighty/NaturalMergeSort_no_recursion_and_array_decomposition_methods/README.md

-#NaturalMergeSort_no_recursion_and_array_decomposition_methods-
-Code that shows a more efficient method of merge sort which uses array decomposition.
+-Consists of code that shows a more efficient method of merge sort which uses array decomposition.

 This coding project was for a class "Advanced Data Structures & Algorthims" - the purpose was to find a professional paper  that speaks on a method/algothim that was discussed in class.
 My paper is on a more efficient form of merge sort, the 'natural merge sort" that uses array decomposition.